zotlann/cs480Hewitt/PA8/README.md

 - [Jonathon Hewitt](https://github.com/zotlann)

 ## Project Description
-This project, PA8, uses the Bullet Physics Library to have collision detection and proper movement in our objects.
-While collision should work on our objects (also with triangle meshes!), nothing moves as of the early morning of October 30th.
+In this project, we use the Bullet Physics Library to have collision detection and proper movement in our objects.
+For the objects, the cylinder is static, the ball is dynamic, and the cube is kinematic.

 ## Dependency Instructions
 To run this project on Linux, installation of these three programs are required [GLEW](http://glew.sourceforge.net/), [GLM](http://glm.g-truc.net/0.9.7/index.html), and [SDL2](https://wiki.libsdl.org/Tutorials).